evergreen-ci/evergreen/docs/04-Modify Evergreen/01-Using-Degrade-Mode.md

 agents to roll over to the new revision.
-One thing to keep in mind is that disabling task dispatch for over 15 minutes will cause the monitor to start terminating hosts for being idle, because idle is defined as
-\"not processing tasks for 15 minutes.\"
+One thing to keep in mind is that disabling task dispatch for over 15 minutes will cause the monitor to start terminating hosts for being idle, because idle is defined as "not processing tasks for 15 minutes."

 Enable task dispatch when the problem is fixed or will be fixed by getting a new agent revision.